libscran/mumosa/README.md

 While convenient and compatible with many downstream procedures, this is complicated by the differences in the variance between modalities.
 Higher noise in one modality might drown out biological signal in another modality that has lower variance.

-The **mumosa** algorithm scales embeddings to equalize noise across modalities prior to concatenation.
+The **mumosa** algorithm scales the data from each modality to equalize "uninteresting" noise to concatenation.
-First, we compute the median distance to the $k$-th nearest neighbor in the low-dimensional embedding for each modality (e.g., after PCA).
+First, we compute the median distance to the $k$-th nearest neighbor across all cells for each modality.
-This distance is used as a proxy for the modality-specific noise within a subpopulation containing at least $k$ cells.
+This distance is used to as a measure of the modality-specific variance within each cell's local neighborhood.
 We define a scaling factor for each modality as the ratio of the median distances for that modality compared to a "reference" modality.
-We scale the modality's embedding by its factor, removing differences in variance due to irrelevant factors like the scale of expression values, number of features, etc.
+We scale the modality's coordinates by this factor, removing differences in variance due to irrelevant factors like the scale of expression values, dimensionality, etc.
-We then concatenate the matrices to form a single embedding for further analysis.
+We then concatenate data across modalities into a single matrix for further analysis.

 ## Quick start

+Each modality should be represented as a low-dimensional embedding (e.g., after PCA) for more efficient neighbor searches.
 Given the embedding coordinates for multiple modalities, we compute the median distance to the $k$-nearest neighbor for each modality:

 ```cpp